-Cricket: Journalist Boria Majumdar banned for two years by BCCI in Wriddhiman Saha case
+Journalist Boria Majumdar banned for two years by BCCI for threatening Wriddhiman Saha

 On Wednesday, the BCCI announced that it had considered the arguments from both parties and decided that the messages from Majumdar to Saha were indeed threatening in nature and the journalist would receive a two-year ban for them.

-In its memo to BCCI members, the board said the following sanctions would be imposed:
+In its memo to BCCI members, signed by interim CEO Hemang Amin, the board said the following sanctions would be imposed:

 - A two-year ban on getting any accreditation as a member of the press to any cricket matches (domestic and international) in India;